richardwa/tscad/README.md

 # Features
 * Language support / coder friendly - I want a 3D modeling tool similar to openscad, but with a full language tools, IDE, etc for easy coding.
 This is why typescript is my first choice.
 * Implicit Functions - The other aspect that peaked my interest is ImplicitCAD.
 I was impressed with the elegance in the maths.
 Haskell is an awesome language and i would recommend anyone learn it, however IDE support was still missing at the time of this writing.
 * Rounded Union - I always felt this was missing in Openscad, and was a major driver for me to find my own solution.
 With SDF this is very easy to implement.
 * Version Control - using code has other major advantages like version control and diff's.
 * exports to OBJ file format.
-I was able to export STL (ascii) initially, but it turns out that OBJ was even easy and gave smaller file sizes.
+I was able to export STL (ascii) initially, but it turns out that OBJ was even easier and gave smaller file sizes.

 # Cons
-* Rendering a solid needs the resolution and bounding box to be specified.

-* while the maths are exact, the final rendering using maching cubes is approximate.
-Often there are artifacts along hard edges.
-I wrote this tool with 3D printing in mind, even though the artifacts show up in the rendering, it should not have any impact on the final print.

 * no live view for now, will come in the future.
 I had a browser based viewer initially, but decided to drop it and focus on other aspects.
 Having the obj export is handy enough for now.
+  - TODO - i have an idea to embed an IDE into the browser along with auto WebGL/GLSL generated code for live view.
+Just like shadertoy except with typescript IDE

 # Setup
 * clone this repo